PeterBrodersen/osmetymology/README.md

 # OSM Etymology
 Etymology map based on OpenStreetMap and Wikidata.
 This is geared for Danish content.

 OpenStreetMap has references to Wikidata for a bunch of Danish streets.
+This project aims to make the information searchable.

 ## Overview
 OpenStreetMap is a freely available map resource.
 Wikidata is a freely available structured data resource.

 OpenStreetMap uses tags such as [`name:etymology:wikidata`](https://wiki.openstreetmap.org/wiki/Key:name:etymology:wikidata`) to link to Wikidata items.
 Using these items it is possible to show maps based on different topics such as country, gender, profession and so on.
 Check out [an example from Open Etymology Map](https://etymology.dsantini.it/#10.3907,55.3966,14.8,occupation,pmtiles_all,stamen_toner,etymology) showing a map of Odense grouped by occupation.

+## Code
+(TODO: Code all of it :-) )

+The web project will (probably) be based on [Leaflet](https://leafletjs.com/) with a FlatGeobuf map file as well as [PostgreSQL](https://www.postgresql.org/) as DB backend.
+No editing is planned.

-## Import process
+### Import process
 Suggested automated process for using content:

 1. Download [copy of Denmark](https://download.geofabrik.de/europe/denmark.html) from GeoFabrik